-The Capital Improvement Program (CIP) is a seven-year program of projects and programs that is adopted by each Orange County jurisdiction and integrated into a countywide CIP by OCTA.
+The Capital Improvement Program (CIP) is a seven-year plan of projects and programs that is adopted by each Orange County jurisdiction and integrated into a countywide CIP by OCTA.
 It includes projects that will help to maintain or improve traffic conditions on the CMPHS and adjacent facilities.
-In addition to traditional capital projects, which preserve investments in existing facilities, the CIP can include projects that increase the capacity of the multimodal system and provide air quality benefits, such as transit projects.
+In addition to traditional capital projects, which preserve investments in existing facilities, the CIP may include projects that increase the capacity of the multimodal system and provide air quality benefits, such as active transportation projects.
 Consistency with statewide standards is emphasized in order for projects in the CIP to compete for state funding.

 The CIP projects, prepared by local jurisdictions for inclusion in the Orange County CMP, mitigate transportation impacts identified in the Land-Use Impact Analysis component of the CMP, and preserve and maintain CMPHS infrastructure.
-Many types of CIP projects have been submitted by local jurisdictions in the past, including freeway ramp widenings, transportation systems management projects such as bus turnouts, intersection improvements, roadway widenings, signal coordination projects, and roadway resurfacing projects.
+Many types of CIP projects have been submitted by local jurisdictions in the past, including roadway and intersection improvements, signal coordination projects, and roadway resurfacing projects.

-Each Orange County jurisdiction's CIP is included in Appendix E, which is published separately and provided on OCTA's website at www.octa.net/Plans-and-Programs/Congestion-Management-Program/Overview/.
-All projects in the CIP that are state or federally funded, or locally funded but of regional significance, are included in the Orange County portion of the Federal Transportation Improvement Program (FTIP), and are consistent with the Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS), both of which are approved by SCAG.
+Each Orange County jurisdiction's CIP is included in Appendix E, which is published separately and provided on OCTA's website at .
+All projects in the CIP that are state or federally funded, or locally funded but of regional significance, are included in the Orange County portion of the Federal Transportation Improvement Program (FTIP).
+These projects are consistent with the Regional Transportation Plan and Sustainable Communities Strategy (RTP/SCS), which are prepared and adopted by SCAG.

-Projects that significantly increase single occupant vehicle (SOV) capacity in the region are monitored and regulated by the federal government, and should be developed consistent with the federal Congestion Management Process.
+Projects that significantly increase single occupant vehicle (SOV) capacity in the region are monitored and regulated by the federal government and should be developed consistent with the federal Congestion Management Process.
 In carrying out this process, SCAG identifies SOV capacity increasing projects in the FTIP that are at least one-mile in length.
 These projects, if at least partially funded by federal sources, require the lead agency to document and demonstrate the consideration of alternative Transportation Systems